taylorjg/TennisKataJavaScript/README.md

 The following screenshot shows some of my unit tests running in WebStorm.
-I make use of my [it_multiple.js](https://github.com/taylorjg/TennisKataJavaScript/blob/master/Tests/it_multiple.js) Jasmine extension which provides a nice way to write parameterised tests:
+I make use of my [it_multiple.js](https://github.com/taylorjg/TennisKataJavaScript/blob/master/Tests/it_multiple.js) Jasmine extension which provides a nice way to write parameterised tests (like [TestCase] in NUnit):

 ![Screenshot of tennis kata unit tests](https://raw.github.com/taylorjg/TennisKataJavaScript/master/Images/WebStormKarmaScreenshot.png)